 “When you’re with somebody else just walking, it takes your mind off things, and that can be a huge relief and a feeling of comfort.”

 Gayle goes on a walk every week with Susan in Middleton.
-Gayle organises walks for groups and individuals, and these are open to everyone in the Middleton area.
+Gayle also organises walks for groups and individuals, and these are open to everyone in the Burmantofts, Harehills and Richmond Hill area.
 Her favourite parts of the walks are meeting the public, seeing how walking helps their everyday lives, and putting the world to rights.

-I run both group walks and individual walks, and I receive referrals for people who come to me through different avenues.
+I run both group walks and individual walks, and a newly formed women’s walk and talk session where women can share details around their health in a safe and trusted environment.
+I receive referrals for people who come to me through different avenues.
 In Susan’s case, her GP referred her to Ryan from Linking Leeds (an integrated, free city-wide Social Prescribing service for people in Leeds).
 Ryan then got in touch with Nick, (Walk It Ride it Development Officer), who asked me to contact Susan directly, to tell her more about my walking activities in her area.

 I texted Susan before calling as I know that can sometimes put people off (if they don’t know whose number it is).
 I introduced myself and asked via text if it would be okay to call for a quick chat, when it was convenient for her.
 Susan agreed, which was great!
 On the phone I found out more about her health conditions, which were many, and I thought to myself ‘this person really has a lot going on both physically and mentally’ and wouldn’t it be great to get to know her better, and have a walk together, to see if she enjoys it.